OCTDigitalPhantoms/MICCAI_SASHIMI_2025/README.md

 To generate synthetic scans using Digital phantoms:
 1. Download the dat and ini for the phantom from the DigitalPhantoms folder
 2. Log in to https://accounts.opticelastograph.com/
-3. Click Create a Task and choose the OCT generator v.3 (att)
+3. Click Create a Task and choose the OCT generator v.3 (att) [If you have problem with access please contact drlevmatveev@gmail.com]
 4. Upload the .dat file
 5. Take the parameters to corresponding forms
 ```